South Africa Monkey Sanctuary

 Your work at the centre will vary from day to day and you’ll get the opportunity to work in different areas, from taking monkey troops out on bush walks, cleaning out enclosures, repairing and maintaining buildings, or planting and gathering food crops – there’s a lot involved in the care of wild animals, so don’t head out to this project thinking it’s all cuddles and play time – giving these little monkeys the right care is hard work, but so incredibly rewarding.

 The team are all expert animal carers, and have been doing this work for a long time, so you’ll learn lots about the animals and South Africa.
 There are some excellent optional excursions organised for volunteer groups, and you’ll get to explore the best bits of your beautiful surroundings in your own time.

 Day in the life

 Looking after the animals is a round-the-clock job, so check with the team to find out when and where they need you most.
-You could be asked to do a number of tasks, which typically include: morning and afternoon feeds that involve unloading and preparing food before delivering crates of food to the enclosures, bottle-feeding baby monkeys and other animals (depending on the animals in the centre at the time) and monitoring their food intake, scrubbing and disinfecting enclosures to prevent illness, working in the clinic and observing animal surgery, helping to care for injured animals, harvesting crops and indigenous plants to supplement the animals’ diets, carrying out important research and data collection to help inform future care and release, taking the monkeys on walks to the river to help prepare them for life in the wild, building and repairing enclosures.
+You could be asked to do a number of tasks, which typically include: morning and afternoon feeds that involve unloading and preparing food before delivering crates of food to the enclosures and monitoring their food intake, scrubbing and disinfecting enclosures to prevent illness, working in the clinic and observing animal surgery, helping to care for injured animals, harvesting crops and indigenous plants to supplement the animals’ diets, carrying out important research and data collection to help inform future care and release, taking the monkeys on walks to the river to help prepare them for life in the wild, building and repairing enclosures.
 Depending on when you go, you might even witness and be able to assist during a troop release, although these happen at different times throughout the year and are not guaranteed to coincide with your trip.